 The trek for Hidden Valley to Yak Kharka via climbing over the 5200m Dhampus Pass, we traverse avalanche prone slopes and then descends steep rocky small adventures trail.
 But the view of mountains and nature beauty are still unbelievable to the Yak Kharka.
 There is a perfect camp site to enjoy the surroundings.

 Today we descend all the way to the Marpha village; famous traditional salt traders Thakali inhabitant, on the west bank of the Kali Gandaki River.
 Marpha is home to many apple orchards and as well as all the various food and brandy products made from fruit.
 Apple Brandy is local specialty that offers you to test some in the distillery and can buy.
 We continue north, up to the Kali Gandaki valley to the Jomsom town for the overnight stay.

 The flights are available during the morning time.
 The strong breeze blows during the after and frequent change of the weather prevent the flight being landed and taken off in the afternoon.
 During the flights in morning, the sky looks very clear which makes you able to enjoy the splendid views of different mountain peaks.

 Morning we’ll drive back through the scenic countryside and during the route will stop for breakfast & lunch.
 It takes 7 hours back to Kathmandu.
 On arrival at Kathmandu guide will transfer to the hotel and rest of the day relax or explore the surrounding areas and overnight at hotel.

 Drop you in Kathmandu International Airport onward your final destination and our trip ends.
 Wish you your wonderful journey!!!

-How much does dbc or Dhaulagiri base camp trek cost?
+How much does dbc or Dhaulagiri trekking cost?